dogeshbhaiya/domain-enum/README.md

 export PD_API_KEY=your_key
 export VT_API_KEY=your_key
 ```
-The script securely reads these values at runtime to authenticate requests to:
-ProjectDiscovery DNS API
+The script securely reads these values at runtime to authenticate requests to ProjectDiscovery DNS API & VirusTotal API
-VirusTotal API

 ## Make the Script Executable
 ```bash
 chmod +x subdomain_enum.sh
 ```
+This command is used to run the tool.
 ## Run the Enumeration
 ```bash
 ./subdomain_enum.sh example.com
 ```
+Enter the website to perform enumeration.
 ## Output Structure
 ```bash
 example.com_results/